 15. Fold over the other side.
 It should create a pouch around the filling.

 16. Roll it up, and trim away any excess leaf.

-17. Place it in the slow cooker.
+17. Place the cabbage roll in the slow cooker.
 Repeat this process until you have one layer of rolls across the bottom of the slow cooker.
 Don’t be shy about squeezing them in there.

-18. When you make one layer, add another ⅓ of the can of tomato puree over the rolls and ½ cup of the sauerkraut.
-Spread it over the rolls.
+18. When you have one layer of cabbage rolls in the bottom of the slow cooker, spread ⅓ of the can of tomato puree and ½ cup of the sauerkraut over the rolls.

-21. Remove the lid, top with fresh parsley, and serve with a big pile of fluffy mashed potatoes.
+21. Remove the lid, top with fresh parsley, and serve slow cooker vegan cabbage rolls with a big pile of fluffy mashed potatoes.